danielhstahl/SolidityBank/README.md

 Since solidity rounds down every payment had "1" added so that it amortizes faster than it should.
 The last payment is a smaller payment to make the balance zero.
 There is no accrual of interest for past due.
 There is a reputation system to encourage on time payments.

-TODO: Make the function that can be run by the contract owner and remove reputation for late payers.
+TODO: Reputation function doesn't seem to apply correctly.